c0xc/xpra-appimage-builder/README.md

 > This repository provides an unofficial AppImage build of Xpra.

+## Motivation: Why AppImage?

+AppImage is used here to provide a portable, self-contained binary for Xpra on Linux distributions where official packages are missing or outdated.
+While installing from source via pip is possible, it requires many system libraries and sometimes a newer Python version, making it non-trivial and not easily repeatable.
+AppImage solves this by bundling everything needed in one go, despite known drawbacks like bundling too much and lacking update mechanisms.

+Snap is not supported due to concerns about its distributor (Canonical) and its tracking of usage data.

 **Disclaimer**

 This builder was created for a private project with specific requirements.
 As such, not all features of Xpra are included or supported - completeness was not the primary goal.
 This repository is unofficial and is explicitly not intended as a replacement for the official Xpra downloads, which should be preferred for general use: